Last Updated: This policy statement is effective as of 05/14/2021.

 DMI collects Personal Data that Users provide to the DMI website including, but not limited to:

 - Personal contact details (name, phone number, email address, etc.)

 Users may choose to provide Personal Data through DMI websites.
 The ways in which Users may provide the Personal Data, and the types of data Users may submit, are as follows:

 - Contact DMI: If a User communicates with DMI through the “Contact Us” link on DMI websites, DMI may ask for information such as name, email address, and telephone number.
 This allows DMI to respond to User questions and comments.

-- Request Technical Support: If a User requests technical support online, DMI will ask for information necessary to complete the transaction, such as name, location, and information about computer hardware, software, and the nature of the problem the user is experiencing.
-DMI may retain non-Personal Data concerning technical issues to provide the user with continuing support.
-This information may be made available to technical specialists in order to improve service for similar technical issues encountered by end users.
+- Request Technical Support: If a User requests technical support online, DMI will ask for information necessary to complete the transaction, such as name, location, and information about computer hardware, software, and the nature of the problem the User is experiencing.
+DMI may retain non-Personal Data concerning technical issues to provide the User with continuing support.
+This non-Personal Data may be made available to technical specialists in order to improve service for similar technical issues encountered by end users.

 - Marketing Communications: DMI may ask Users for contact details, including phone number, email address, and company name when downloading whitepapers or viewing webinars.

 - Careers: Users may be able to submit a resume and other information online to apply for a job with DMI.
 DMI may ask Users to provide email address, residence, education, work experience, and other Personal Data typically found on a resume.
 DMI may aggregate Personal Data, collected from a resume, with information from third parties when verifying the veracity of the Personal Data provided.